Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Set-Authentication.md

 ### -AppId

-Specifies the "Application (client) ID" for app registered in Azure AD.
+Specifies the "Application (client) ID" for app registered in Microsoft Entra.

 ```yaml
 Type: Guid